TwoFistedJustice/square-pie/docs/catalog_item.md

 To set the price you need only pass in the price in cents, without the currency.
 (This is different than the Square docs)

+### pricing_type

+You don't need to set this property, pretty much ever.
+It will be automatically set to the required type when you set a property that requires that pricing type.
+This will happen every time you add a price, or a service duration, or mark a service available for booking.
+Whatever you did last is how it will be set.
+But if you are bound and determined to break it, you can still set it manually, as long as you do it after the other stuff.

+These properties also will not allow you to feed them the wrong kind of food.
+They will cough up a TypeError if you do.

 ### Incomplete Parts:

 The following properties on the item variation object were not priorities and remain